choucl/FPGA-TrafficLight/README.md

 </table>

-A debounce circuit is used here for `BTN` .
+We use a debounce counter(`db_cnt[27:0]`) here to implement a **debounce circuit** for the buttons.
+The value of the debounce counter will be set to zero when the button is pressed at `posedge clk_i` and accumulated in each cycle until the value reaches `28'h1fffffff`.
+When the value of the debounce counter is less than `28'h1ffffffff`, the controller will ignore any action on the buttons.

 ### Modules

 1. **Controller** module

-   Major part in this project, controlling the state transition and handling user input(switch and button).
+   The major part in this project, controlling the state transition and handling user input(switch and button).

+   In this module, state transitions, user input handling, and LEDs are controlled by sequential logic, while combinational logic is responsible for the output color of RGB LEDs.

 2. **Clk_divider** module